Cloud Gate: Construction and maintenance

 The British engineering firm Atelier One provided the sculpture's structural design, and Performance Structures, Inc. (PSI) was chosen to fabricate it because of their ability to produce nearly invisible welds.
 The project began with PSI attempting to recreate the design in miniature.
 A high-density polyurethane foam model was selected by Kapoor, which was then used to design the final structure, including the interior structural components.
 Initially, PSI planned to build and assemble the sculpture in Oakland, California, and ship it to Chicago through the Panama Canal and St. Lawrence Seaway.
 However, this plan was discarded after park officials deemed it too risky, so the decision was made to transport the individual panels by truck and to assemble the structure on-site, a task undertaken by MTH Industries.

 The sculpture's weight raised concerns.
 Estimating the thickness of the steel needed to create the sculpture's desired aesthetics before fabrication was difficult.
 Cloud Gate was originally estimated to weigh 60 ST when completed.
 However, the final figure was almost twice as heavy at 110 ST. This extra weight required engineers to reconsider the sculpture's supporting structures.
-The roof of the Park Grill, upon which Cloud Gate sits, had to be built strong enough to bear the weight.
+The roof of the restaurant Millennium Hall, formerly known as Park Grill, upon which Cloud Gate sits, had to be built strong enough to bear the weight.
 The large retaining wall separating Chicago's Metra train tracks from the North Grant Park garage supports much of the weight of the sculpture and forms the back side of the restaurant.
 This wall, along with the rest of the garage's foundation, required additional bracing before the piece was erected.
 Cloud Gate is further buttressed by lateral members underneath the plaza that are anchored to the sculpture's interior structure by tie rods.

 Inside Cloud Gate's polished exterior shell are several steel structures that keep the sculpture standing.
+PSI contracted Advanced Building and Metal Fabrication of Chico, California to build them.
 The first structural pieces, two type 304 stainless steel rings, were put into place in February 2004.
 As construction continued, crisscrossing pipe trusses were assembled between the two rings.
 The trusses and supporting structures were only present for the construction phases.
 The finished sculpture has no inner bracing.
 The supporting structural components were designed and constructed to ensure that no specific point was overloaded, and to avoid producing unwanted indentations on the exterior shell.
 The frame was also designed to expand and contract with the sculpture as temperatures fluctuate.
 As a result, the two large rings supporting the sculpture move independently of each other, allowing the shell to move independently of the rings.